jmhika/innovation-days-web/README.md

 to unleash creativity, test and prototype ideas - and have fun!

 Follow this web, read your e-mail, or follow our Slack channel to stay updated.
 There is a lot going on!
+(Michal: I think you should move this sentence to the bottom where you refer to the actual slack channel and e-mail)

 ## What